fpco/minghc/README.md

-We  recommend [you download and use Stack](https://github.com/commercialhaskell/stack/blob/release/doc/install_and_upgrade.md) instead of using MinGHC - it's what all the MinGHC authors now do.
+We  recommend [you download and use Stack](https://github.com/commercialhaskell/stack/blob/release/doc/install_and_upgrade.md) instead of using MinGHC - it's what all the MinGHC authors do.
 The MinGHC approach to installing both GHC and MSYS has been adopted by Stack and Stack provides some additional
 benefits: